easy-global-market/nifi-ngsild-ckan/README.md

 * `CKAN API Key` property is a token generated from the user account on the CKAN site.

 * `Create DataStore` property creates the resource in the datastore when set to true.

+## Naming conventions

+Names for an organization, a dataset, or a resource must only contain alphanumeric characters, `-`, or `_`.

+The length must be between 2 and 100 characters.
+Thus, a transformation is automatically performed by the processor.

 ## Metadata